-Gasification is the thermo-chemical conversion of fuels such as coal and other biomass to combustible product gas.
+Gasification is the thermo-chemical conversion of fuels such as coal and otherbiomass to combustible product gas.
 From the energy crises of the 1970's to date gasification has been of interest as a means of converting raw fuels such as coal and other biomass to conveniently usable forms [1].
 Gasification processes have become imperative because it produces combustible gases which are used for generation of heat, power, chemicals and liquid fuels.
 The gas can also be used to replace natural gas which is why gasification has gained a lot of fame.
 Gasification also gives the advantage of controllability which is important when converting difficult fuels like sunflower and chicken dung.
 Emission control is another advantage of gasification as direct combustion of coal emits greenhouse gases that are responsible for acid rains.

-The discovery of coal in Nigeria in 1909 [2] and consequent commencement of production in 1916 from open cast mines at Obwetti in Enugu, south east Nigeriaopened up activities in the coal industry.
+The discovery of coal in Nigeria in 1909 [2] and consequent commencement of production in 1916 from open cast mines at Obwetti in Enugu, South East Nigeriaopened up activities in the coal industry.
 Subsequent prospecting was conducted and twenty-two coal mine sites/deposits were discovered with varying reserves.
-Lafia/Obi coal is one of them with proven reserve of 21.42 million tonnes [3].
-Lafia/Obi coal is bituminous and this grade of coal is important as fuel because it burns slowly, provides a lot of heat and is gasifiable [4].
+Lafia/obi coal is one of them with proven reserve of 21.42 million tonnes [3].
+Lafia/obi coal is bituminous and this grade of coal is important as fuel because it burns slowly, provides a lot of heat and is gasifiable [4].

-Arthur [5] analyzed the operability and optimization of an updraft gasifier using wood chips as feedstock and came up with the following: Gasification experiments were carried out at 70 l/min and 80 l/min of gasification air flow.
+Arthur [5] analyzed the operability and optimization of an updraft gasifier using wood chips as feedstock and came up with the following: gasification experiments were carried out at 70 l/min and 80 l/min of gasification air flow.
 Wood chips were consumed at rates of 2.25 kg/hr and 4.5 kg/hr respectively.
 A steady state model was developed for the gasifier and implemented with polymath to simulate the operation of the installation.
 The model was used to predict the temperature profiles in the reactor as well as concentration profiles for air flow rates of 70 and 80 l/min.
 The measured temperature profiles of the reactor for the different air flow were taken after 50 minutes of operation.
 At this time, the gasifier was considered to be in pseudo steady state.
 The model over predicted the production of hydrogen and under predicted the production of carbon monoxide.
-The model also predicted that lower tar content in the producer gas is achieved by using lower air flow rates gas species versus ER are more or less linear. $N_2$ and $H_2O$ increases with ER from 35% up to 53% and from 5% up to 15% respectively.
-CO and $H_2$ decreases from 28% down to 15% and from 21% to 7% respectively. $CO_2$ remains almost close to zero in the range 20 - 50% ER.
+The model also predicted that lower tar content in the producer gas is achieved by using lower air flow rates.

+Mathieu and Dubuisson, [6] also investigated the impact of equivalent ratio(ER) on producer gas composition.
+It was established that the composition of the gas changes with ER.
+The variations of the various gas species versus ER are more or less linear. $N_2$ and $H_20$ increases with ER from 35% up to 53% and from5% up to 15% respectively.
+Co and $h_2$ decreases from 28% down to 15% and from 21% to 7% respectively. $Co_2$ remains almost close to zero in the range 20 - 50% ER.